jumpinjackie/mapguide-react-layout/docs_dev/content/COMPONENTS.md

 URI Format: `component://AddManageLayers`

-Description:
+#### Description:

 A component that allows one to add custom external layers to the current map.

 This component supports adding 2 kinds of data

  * Vector data from a local file in any of the following formats:
  * GeoJSON
  * KML
  * TopoJSON
  * GPX
  * IGC
  * Raster data from a remote data source in any of the following formats:
  * WMS

+For vector data, you may specify what projection the data is in.
+Default is EPSG:4326.
+The list of available projections is:

+ * EPSG:4326
+ * EPSG:3857 (and other aliases of it)
+ * Any other projection found amongst your Map Definition and/or pre-registered before mounting the viewer (see: [Known Issues / Viewer](KNOWN_ISSUES.md#viewer))